davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 measured using ion-microprobe techniques.

-General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in rare-earth elements due to their slow diffusion rates.
+General LREE disequilibrium between pyroxenes can be explained by a fossil heating event that was retained only in REEs due to their slow diffusion rates.
 This must have happened prior to subsolidus re-equilibration in major elements, which implies that it is not related to the eruptive episode.
-Alternatively, partition coefficients for LREE and Eu could have been modified by an unusual late-stage melt interaction favoring the extraction of LREE and Eu from clinopyroxene.
 Overall, disequilibrium patterns in REE between pyroxenes allude to possible focused heating of sample CK-4, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in